-If the programming procedure was successful, the new coded key(s) will start the vehicle's engine.
-The theft indicator (located on the instrument panel) will light for three seconds and then go out.
+If successful, the new coded key(s) will start the vehicle's engine and the theft indicator will illuminate for three seconds and then go out.

-If the programming procedure was not successful, the new coded key(s) will not operate the vehicle's engine.
-The theft indicator will flash on and off.
-Wait at least one minute and then repeat the procedure from step 1.
+If not successful, the new coded key(s) will not start the vehicle's engine and the theft indicator will flash on and off and you may repeat steps 1 through 6.
 If failure repeats, bring your vehicle to your dealership to have the new spare key(s) programmed.